-All variables are to be reported as time-averages with the indicated resolution.
-It is expected that most models will output data at daily resolution.
+25 All variables are to be reported as time-averages with the indicated resolution.

-Model outputs that indicate the timing or duration of seasonal changes and do not vary with depth (i.e. onset of thermal stratification) are shaded light blue.
-The remaining outputs vary with both time and depth (i.e. Chlorophyll Concentration).
-In the case of time and depth-varying, data should be provided as a mean of the epilimnion or mixed layer, and mean of the hypolimnion, and as fully-resolved vertical profiles.
-When the lake is simulated as completely mixed or isothermal, the mean of the entire water column is assigned to the epilimnion, and the hypolimnion concentration is set to a missing value.
+For depth-varying variables, data should be provided either as fully-resolved vertical profiles, or, if that is not possible, as a mean of the epilimnion or mixed layer ("mean epi"), and mean of the hypolimnion ("mean hypo").
+When the lake is simulated as completely mixed or isothermal, the mean of the entire water column is assigned to the epilimnion, and the hyolimnion concentration is set to a missing value.

-5 Diagnostic for lake stratification
+Diagnostic for lake stratification